nickosh/task-mcmakler-playwright-august22/README.md

 1. Create test cases for flow above
 2. Implement scenarios for created cases

+**Project conditions:**
+* Javascript/Typescript are the preferred programming languages
+* Use any Framework you’re comfortable with
+* Use any structure or pattern you’re comfortable with
+* Include a README file, in which you explain how to set up the project, how to run tests etc.

 ---

 E2E functional test suite - `tests/e2e.spec.js`